akifejaz/akifejaz/README.md

 <h1 align="left">Hi 👋, Akif Ejaz Here!</h1>
 <h3 align="left">A passionate developer from Pakistan</h3>
 I'm student of Computer Engineering, connected and has work experience of both CS and EE field.
-Personally more attached to Computer Science, and working on AI, Machine Learning, Data Science and Learning About NFT & MetaVerse Now a days ⚡😄.
+Personally more attached to Computer Science, and working on AI, Machine Learning, Data Science and Learning About NFT & MetaVerse Now a days ⚡.
+Contact me. <a href="akif.upwork@gmail.com"> Here !</a> <hr>

 <a href="https://github.com/akifejaz">
     <img src="https://komarev.com/ghpvc/?username=akifejaz&style=for-the-badge">